 Digitization brings with it many dangers that can compromise the guarantee of social rights: one of these dangers is the dispersion of data.
 In this regard, it should be noted that the e-Healt tools analyzed above are based on messaging services, geolocation, bluetooth technology and, therefore, require the patient to enter personal data with the possibility of constant access by health professionals and cheap.
 In this system, data, and information continuously feed databases useful for scientific research, generating an unlimited volume of data on the net.
 The issue is complex because confidentiality is not guaranteed simply by secrecy of the information but, more in depth, by the transparency of the information possessed by public and private entities in contact with the interested party, who has the right to access and modify the data they concern him.
 Some studies have found a framework that, between insecure communication protocols and omissions on privacy policies by some Apps, can be considered dangerous for the security of personal data.
-It is therefore necessary to raise the level of protection of confidentiality on a practical level in order to avoid violations on the dissemination of personal data that are not based only on rules (which remain abstract) but also on the technology itself (For this topic, CASALICCHIO, FILETTI, GRIGOLO, MANCINI, MEI, PAGNOTTA, RAVIZZA, SPOGNARDI, STEFANELLI 2022).
+It is therefore necessary to raise the level of protection of confidentiality on a practical level in order to avoid violations on the dissemination of personal and sensitive data (CAPILLI, 2022).
+That is, it is necessary to provide adequate guarantees on the protection of personal data that are not based only on rules (which remain abstract) but also on the technology itself (For this topic, CASALICCHIO, FILETTI, GRIGOLO, MANCINI, MEI, PAGNOTTA, RAVIZZA, SPOGNARDI, STEFANELLI 2022).
 Until this gap is filled, the same clinical effectiveness of digital tools will remain compromised, which, by their nature, require the active collaboration of the patient.